-Dr. Thiyanga Talagala, Senior Lecturer in the Department of Statistics, Faculty of Applied Sciences, University of Sri Jayewardenepura (USJ), has been ranked among the top five in the prestigious Short Talks, Big Impacts Women in Science Spotlight Competition for the Asia-Pacific and the Arab region, organized by UNESCO and the Organization for Women in Science for the Developing World (OWSD).
+Dr. Thiyanga Talagala, Senior Lecturer in the Department of Statistics, Faculty of Applied Sciences, University of Sri Jayewardenepura (USJ), has been ranked first in the prestigious Short Talks, Big Impacts Women in Science Spotlight Competition.
+This competition, organized by UNESCO – Organization for Women in Science for the Developing World (OWSD), included participants from the Asia-Pacific and Arab region, Latin America and the Caribbean region, and Africa region.

 Her talk, Exploring Artistic Legacy: Analyzing Artifact Differences Across Kingdoms Using Machine Learning, showcased how machine learning can uncover hidden mathematical structures in historical paintings and artefacts.
 Drawing inspiration from Sri Lanka’s rich artistic heritage—such as the moonstone, the intricate wooden carvings at Ambekke, and the vibrant wall paintings of ancient kingdoms—her research explores the deep connections between geometry, symmetry, and artistic expression.
 By analyzing visual elements like colour, pattern, and composition, she aims to identify unique artistic signatures across different civilizations, offering a new perspective on Sri Lanka’s cultural history through data-driven insights.